nudibranch Cheese Cake Doriprismatica atromarginata Nusa Penida Bali

 Whether you’re a novice or experienced diver, nudibranchs will continue to fascinate you.
 Present at all dive sites in Nusa Penida and at any depth, you’ll have the opportunity to encounter them during your dives, from your initial dive, your Open Water certification, or leisure diving.
 Your instructor will particularly enjoy introducing you to these fascinating species.

-Agathe’s Story
+Agathe’s story

 While most divers focus on mantas, mola mola, and other impressive passing marine creatures, a few steadfast enthusiasts keep their gaze on the reef, searching for tiny slugs.
 I’m one of the latter, constantly on the lookout for the famous nudibranchs.